 Research Fellowships and Travel Grants

-The Travel Grant program is intended to defray costs associated with research-related travel to the Dole Institute.
+The travel grant program is intended to defray costs associated with research-related travel to the Dole Institute.
 This program offers reimbursements of up to $750 to undergraduate and graduate students, post-doctoral researchers, and independent scholars.
-Awards for 2016 must be used before June 30, 2017, while 2017 awards may be used after July 1, 2017.
+Awards for 2017 must be used before June 30, 2018, while 2018 awards may be used after July 1, 2018.

 Applications for travel grants are reviewed on a rolling basis.
 There is no deadline to apply, and applications will be accepted until funds are exhausted.
 Applicants can expect a decision regarding their application within 2-4 weeks.